WHY we need you in Tanzania

 Food & Accommodation

-You will stay in a volunteer house in Monduli, with 2-6 people sharing a room.
+You will stay in one of our volunteer houses in Monduli, with 2-6 people sharing a room.
 There may be modern western-style toilets, but it’s possible that traditional squat-style flush toilets may also be available.
 Additionally, showers may require water to be heated, often using a bucket-style method.
 However, we assure you that, despite these differences, the facilities are designed to meet your needs.

 The program centre is situated on a vibrant local school campus, surrounded by ample green spaces for you to enjoy and unwind.
 A spacious garden area provides the perfect spot to relax during the daytime, while clear nights offer a magnificent opportunity for stargazing, with the dazzling Milky Way visible right from this very location.